The ISO rating for the City of Port Huron is a Class Three (3)

 Applications are only accepted when vacancies exist and must be turned in to the Human Resources Department.
 When a vacancy exists, an ad will be placed in The Times Herald classifieds as well as on the City web site.
 Applications must be accompanied by a resume and copies of completed educational requirements.

-The Port Huron Fire Division utilizes the current edition of the International Fire Code as adopted, referenced NFPA Standards and the City of Port Huron Code of Ordinances for code enforcement.
-The Fire Division utilizes one full time N.F.P.A. certified Fire Marshal and suppresion personnel to conduct fire inspections in accordance with the Division's inspection schedule.
+The Port Huron Fire Department utilizes the current edition of the International Fire Code as adopted, referenced NFPA Standards and the City of Port Huron Code of Ordinances for code enforcement.
+The Fire Division utilizes one full time N.F.P.A. certified Fire Marshal and suppression personnel to conduct fire inspections in accordance with the Division's inspection schedule.
 Questions regarding fire code or to schedule a commercial inspection can be sent to email@example.com or by calling 810-984-9757.